Montana Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 Nursing Home / Institutional Medicaid

-Montana Medicaid will cover the cost of long term care in a nursing home for eligible Montana residents who require a Nursing Facility Level of Care.
-Nursing home coverage includes payment for room and board, as well as all necessary medical and non-medical goods and services.
-These can include skilled nursing care, physician’s visits, prescription medication, medication management, mental health counseling, social activities and assistance with the Activities of Daily Living (eating, bathing, moving, dressing, toileting).
+Montana Nursing Home Medicaid will cover the cost of long-term care in a nursing home for financially limited Montana seniors who require a Nursing Facility Level of Care.
+Coverage includes payment for room and board, as well as all necessary medical and non-medical goods and services, such as:

-Home and Community Based Service (HCBS) Waivers will pay for long term care services and supports that help Montana Medicaid recipients who require a Nursing Facility Level of Care remain, or return to, living in the community instead of residing in a nursing home.
+Montana Home and Community Based Services (HCBS) Waivers will pay for long-term care services and supports that help financially limited Montana seniors who require a Nursing Facility Level of Care remain, or return to, living in the community instead of residing in a nursing home.
 The word “waiver” means something like voucher in this instance.
-Think of it as a voucher that will pay for long term care services for Montana residents who live in in their own home, the home of a loved one, an adult foster care home, a community adult group home or an assisted living residence.
-While Montana’s HCBS Waivers will cover some long term care services and supports in those settings, it will not cover room and board costs.
+Think of it as a voucher that will pay for long-term care services for Montana residents who live in in their own home, the home of a loved one, an adult foster care home, a community adult group home or an assisted living residence.
+While Montana’s HCBS Waivers will cover some long-term care services and supports in those settings, it will not cover room and board costs.

-Montana residents can receive HCBS Waiver long term care benefits through the Montana Big Sky Waiver Program.
+Montana seniors can receive HCBS Waiver long-term care benefits through the Montana Big Sky Waiver Program.

 Montana Big Sky Waiver Program

-The Montana Big Sky Waiver Program provides long term care services and supports to Montana residents who require a Nursing Facility Level of Care but live in their own home, the home of a loved one, an adult foster care home, a community adult group home or an assisted living residence.
+The Montana Big Sky Waiver Program provides long-term care services and supports to Montana residents who require a Nursing Facility Level of Care but live in their own home, the home of a loved one, an adult foster care home, a community adult group home or an assisted living residence.
 While the waiver will pay for services in those settings, it will not cover room and board costs.
-To determine if program applicants require a Nursing Facility Level of Care, a registered nurse employed by Mountain Pacific Quality Health will conduct a Level of Care assessment.

 Montana Big Sky Waiver Program benefits include adult day care, chore services, home modifications, housekeeping services and personal care assistance with the Activities of Daily Living (mobility, bathing, dressing, eating, toileting).
 Benefits will be made available depending on the needs and circumstances of each individual.

-The state will provide a licensed caregiver to provide these services and supports, but the Big Sky Waiver program participant also has the option to self-direct some of their benefits.
+The state can assign a licensed caregiver to provide these services and supports, but the Big Sky Waiver program participant also has the option to self-direct some of their benefits.
 They can hire a caregiver of their choice (including friends, family members and spouses) to provide some of the long term care services like personal care assistance, housekeeping and transportation.

-Montana ABD Medicaid beneficiaries can receive long term care personal service benefits through the Community First Choice/Personal Assistance (CFC/PAS) Programs.
+Montana ABD Medicaid beneficiaries who show a need for long-term care benefits can receive some of them through the Community First Choice/Personal Assistance (CFC/PAS) Programs.

 CFC/PAS Program participants must live in their own home or the home of a loved one.
 They can not live in adult foster care, assisted living or any other institutional setting.